Run a Jenkins server on Azure

-Set up a way to secure logon to the Jenkin server.
-HTTP is not secure By default, this architecture uses HTTP and has a public IP.
+Set up a secure way to log into the Jenkins server.
+This architecture uses HTTP and has a public IP, but HTTP is not secure by default.
 Consider setting up HTTPS on the Nginx server being used for a secure logon.

 When adding SSL to your server, create an NSG rule for the Jenkins subnet to open port 443.
 For more information, see How to open ports to a virtual machine with the Azure portal.

 Ensure that the Jenkins configuration prevents cross site request forgery (Manage Jenkins > Configure Global Security).
 This is the default for Microsoft Jenkins Server.

 Configure read-only access to the Jenkins dashboard by using the Matrix Authorization Strategy Plugin.

 Install the Azure Credentials plugin to use Key Vault to handle secrets for the Azure assets, the agents in the pipeline, and third-party components.

 Use RBAC to restrict the access of the service principal to the minimum required to run the jobs.
 This helps limit the scope of damage from a rogue job.

 Jenkins jobs often require secrets to access Azure services that require authorization, such as Azure Container Service.
 Use Key Vault along with the Azure Credential plugin to manage these secrets securely.
 Use Key Vault to store service principal credentials, passwords, tokens, and other secrets.